TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 ## How To Configure Tyk Pump To Write To A Data Storage Layer?

-Tyk Pump supports configurations for writing to different data storage layers.
-This section provides an example for each of these data storage layers.
+Please consult the Pump configuration [guide]({{< ref "tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config#3-sql-uptime-pump" >}}) for an explanation of how to configure Tyk Pump to write to different storage layers.

+The remainder of this section explains the *environment variables* that can be used to configure Tyk Pump to write to the following data storage layers:
+- Uptime
+- Aggregated Analytics
+- Analytics
+- Logs

-### How To Configure Tyk Pump Uptime?
+### How To Configure Tyk Pump To Write Uptime Data?

-Tyk Pump can be configured to write uptime for SQL (Postgres and SQL Lite) and Mongo.
+Tyk Pump can be configured to write uptime data to SQL (Postgres and SQL Lite) and Mongo.
 The default behaviour is to write to Mongo.

-#### How To Configure Tyk Pump Postgres Uptime?
+#### How To Configure Tyk Pump To Write Uptime Data To A PostgreSQL Database?

+Tyk Pump can be configured to write to a PostgreSQL database, using the following environment variables:

+- *TYK_PMP_UPTIMEPUMPCONFIG_UPTIMETYPE*: Set to *sql* to configure Pump to store logs in a SQL based database.
+- *TYK_PMP_UPTIMEPUMPCONFIG_TYPE*: Set to *postgres* to configure Pump to use a PostgreSQL database for uptime data.
+- *TYK_PMP_UPTIMEPUMPCONFIG_CONNECTIONSTRING*: Set the connection string for the PostgreSQL database.

+An example configuration is shown below:

 ```console
 TYK_PMP_UPTIMEPUMPCONFIG_UPTIMETYPE=sql